 How many calories can you eat on Noom?

-While this ‘calorie budget’ will differ from person to person, it will never be set below 1,200 for women to make sure you meet your nutritional needs while reaching your overall goal of losing weight.
+How many calories you can eat on Noom is personalised on your age, gender, weight and height as well as lifestyle factors.
+But while this ‘calorie budget’ will differ from person to person, it will never be set below 1,200.
+This ensures you still meet your nutritional needs while reaching your overall goal of losing weight.

 “Essentially, Noom diet UK combines your calorie budget alongside information on which foods you should aim to eat more of, and which to eat less of,” explains Dr Gall.